-This is Part I of a three-part series on using marijuana or cannabis as medicine for chronic fatigue syndrome (ME/CFS) and/or fibromaylgia (FM).
+This is Part I of a five-part series on using marijuana or Cannabis as medicine for chronic fatigue syndrome (ME/CFS) and/or fibromaylgia (FM).
 The first two parts by Amber focus on the science behind using Cannabis and how to get started on it.
-The last part by Cort focuses on using CBD oils.

 - Cannabis plants contain compounds that mimic those produced by our own endocannabinoid system (ECS).

 - ME/CFS research suggests that an endocannabinoid deficiency may play a role in the disease, at least in women.